• Home

 Emergency Evacuation Part 1 – Fire Drills

-As children, most of us went through the experience of fire drills at school.
+As children, most of us experienced fire drills at school.
 They were often a special treat because it meant we got to be somewhere other than our classroom.
 If we were lucky, it gave us more time to cram for a test.

 Because real emergencies are so rare, few people take fire drills seriously.
-The thing to remind everyone is that these drills are meant to practice what we should and should not do in the case of a real emergency.
+The thing to remember is that these drills are meant to practice what we should and should not do in the event of a real emergency.
 While practicing your fire drills, focus on these four goals: What, Where, How, and Who:

 1. Know what to do.
 Stay low under the smoke.
 Use stairs instead of elevators.